codingvivi/42_libft/README.md

     git clone https://github.com/codingvivi/42_libft.git
     cd 42_libft
     ```
-    or whatever URL and folder name the campus repo has
+    or whatever URL and folder name the campus repo has.
 2.  **Build the library:**
     To build the static library `libft.a`, run the `make` command:
     ```bash